Large Deviations for Random Spectral Measures and Sum Rules: Notation and models

 \subsection{$\beta$-Hermite ensemble}

-Let us recall some classical Gaussian matrix models and their extensions. \begin{itemize} \item GOE(N) The diagonal entries are independent and ${\mathcal N}(0; 2/N)$ distributed and the non diagonal entries are independent up to symmetry and ${\mathcal N}(0; 1/N)$ distributed.
+Let us begin with Gaussian matrix models and their extensions. \begin{itemize} \item GOE(N) The diagonal entries are independent and ${\mathcal N}(0; 2/N)$ distributed and the non diagonal entries are independent up to symmetry and ${\mathcal N}(0; 1/N)$ distributed.
 The joint density on $\BBr^N$ of the eigenvalues is proportional to

-The matrix of eigenvectors is orthogonal, so its first line is uniformly distributed on the $N$-dimensional sphere, i.e. the vector $(\pi_1, \dots, \pi_N)$ has the distribution Dir$_N(1/2)$. \item GUE(N) The diagonal entries are independent and ${\mathcal N}(0; 1/N)$ distributed and the non diagonal entries are independent up to symmetry and distributed as ${\mathcal N}(0; 1/2N) + \sqrt{-1}\!\ {\mathcal N}(0; 1/2N)$ where both normal variables are independent.
+The matrix of eigenvectors is orthogonal, so its first line is uniformly distributed on the $N$-dimensional sphere, i.e. the vector $(\pi_1, \dots, \pi_N)$ has the distribution Dir$_N(1/2)$. \item GUE($N$) The diagonal entries are independent and ${\mathcal N}(0; 1/N)$ distributed and the non diagonal entries are independent up to symmetry and distributed as ${\mathcal N}(0; 1/2N) + \sqrt{-1}\!\ {\mathcal N}(0; 1/2N)$ where both normal variables are independent.
 The joint density of the eigenvalues is proportional to

 The matrix of eigenvectors is unitary, so the first line is uniformly distributed on the $N$-dimensional (complex) sphere, i.e. the vector $(\pi_1, \dots, \pi_N)$ has the distribution Dir$_N (1)$.